What's Your Conflict Style?

 • Do you want to run away or shut down because your partner is acting in a certain way?

-You deserve a relationship that's alive with passion and understanding, and My People Patterns can help you find the tools to have a more harmonious, fun and loving connection.
+You deserve a connection that's alive with passion and understanding, and My People Patterns can help you find the tools to have a more fun and loving connection.

 Stonewalling is more than just a refusal to communicate; it's a defensive strategy, and it's a wall built to keep out the storm of confrontation, but in doing so, it also isolates the Stonewaller from meaningful connection and resolution.
 That often makes your partner more frustrated and increases the distance between you.

-Imagine being in a relationship in which you
+Imagine being in a partnership in which you

-• have the tools to stay balanced, even in the stormiest of conflicts
+• have the tools to stay balanced, even in the stormiest of fights.

 • you can face challenges head-on, not with fear, but with confidence.